36 caregiver tips: How to make bathing easier for the elderly ?

 Tip # 15

-So that your parent isn’t reaching and bending too much in the shower, a shower caddy which hold all the required kit for washing in one place and make it easy and accessible.
+To stop your parent reaching and bending too much in the shower, a shower caddy which holds all the required kit for washing in one place is a great idea.

 Tip # 16